LogoCustom Linear Actuator

 Treating "in stock" search phrasing as guaranteed shelf availability

-Teams can commit to build dates before confirming SKU-level availability, then lose schedule when the exact configuration is factory-order only.
+Teams can commit to build dates before confirming SKU-level availability, then lose schedule when the exact configuration is quote-gated or shipping-qualified.

 Warning sign: The plan references a keyword-level in-stock claim but does not include a timestamped availability check, substitute list, or committed ship date.